GreyLimit/FasterPinIO/README.md

 A faster mechanism for dynamic access to Arduino PINs

-A class to front then the high speed Pin IO template class written by Mikael Patel.
+A class to front end the high speed Pin IO template class written by Mikael Patel.

 See: https://github.com/mikaelpatel/Arduino-GPIO